bignosethethird/bmp2c/README.md

 #endif   /* _HAMMER_H_ */
 ```

-Create an Arduino project on either the Arduino or the PlatformIO development platform,
+Create an Arduino project on either the Arduino or the PlatformIO development
-include the libraries GxEPD2, Adafruit BusIO, Adafruit GFX, Wire, SPI and rig up your
+platform, include the libraries GxEPD2, Adafruit BusIO, Adafruit GFX, Wire,
-favourite MCU and e-paper display.
-Here, I used an ESP32 DoItDevKitV1 MCU and a 2.9"
+SPI and rig up your favourite MCU and e-paper display.
+Here, I used an ESP32
-e-paper display from Waveshare.
-Be warned, the GPIO connection vary wildly from MCU to MCU.
+DoItDevKitV1 MCU and a 2.9" e-paper display from Waveshare.
+Be warned, the
+connections for SPI vary wildly from MCU to MCU.

 ```cpp
 #include <Arduino.h>